sobakintech/sobakintechweb/README.md

 > [!NOTE]
-> To properly navigate the website on mobile devices, switch to desktop version of the site.
+> To properly navigate the website on mobile devices, switch to desktop version of the website.

 Repo for my Official Website.
 You can access it [here](https://sobakintech.sytes.net).